-When backpacking, as I mentioned before, you *can* bring all of your water with you, but that can be very heavy.
+When backpacking, you *can* bring all of your water with you, but that can be very heavy.
 It’s far easier to get water on the trail.
 While some may think filtering or purifying water isn’t necessary, that’s a gamble I would only make in a life-or-death instance.
 But with so many options, which treatment is best?

-The best way to treat water depends on where you’ll be drinking the water.
 I’m not even going to consider boiling water in this post, as it takes forever and uses so much fuel that it’s really not a viable option.
 It’s best to treat your water to make it potable.
 Water treatment can be divided into two categories, filters and purifiers.
 Filters physically strain out bacteria and protozoans, like giardia (aka beaver fever), e.Coli, and salmonella; but are not small enough to filter out viruses like hepatitis A or norovirus.
 Viruses must be treated by purification.
-However, viruses are more common in less-developed countries, so if traveling solely in North America, filters should offer adequate protection.
+The best way to treat water depends on where you’ll be drinking the water.
+Viruses are more common in less-developed countries, so if traveling solely in North America, filters should offer adequate protection.

 Once you know you’ll have a freshwater source of some sort, you’re ready to get filtering.
 Filters fall into a few different categories: pumps, straws, gravity filters, squeeze, and bottles.
 Each one has their pros and cons.